Pressure cooker: Pressure settings

 Most pressure cookers have a cooking (operating) pressure setting between 0.8–1 bar (11.6–15 psi) (gauge) so the pressure cooker operates at 1.8 to 2.0 bar (absolute).
 The standard cooking pressure of 15 psi gauge was determined by the United States Department of Agriculture in 1917.
 At this pressure, water boils at 121 C (described in vapour pressure of water article).

 The higher temperature causes food to cook faster; cooking times can typically be reduced to one-third of the time for conventional cooking methods.
 The actual cooking time also depends on the pressure release method used after timing (see Pressure release methods for details) and the thickness and density of the food, since thicker (and denser) foods take longer to cook.
 Meat joints and some other foods like sponge puddings and Christmas puddings are typically timed according to their weight.
 Frozen foods need extra cooking time to allow for thawing.

 When pressure cooking at 1 bar/15 psi (gauge), approximate cooking times are one minute for shredded cabbage, seven minutes for boiled potatoes (if cut small, not diced) and three minutes for fresh green beans.
 If the pressure is released naturally after timing (see Pressure release methods for details), cooking times are even shorter.
 Food cooks more quickly when cut into smaller pieces.

 Some recipes may require cooking at lower than 1 bar/15 psi (gauge) e.g. fresh vegetables, as these can easily overcook.
 Many pressure cookers have 2 or more selectable pressure settings or weights.

 Some pressure cookers have a lower or higher maximum pressure than 1 bar/15 psi (gauge) or can be adjusted to different pressures for some recipes; cooking times will increase or decrease accordingly.
 This is typically done by having different regulator weights or different pressure or temperature settings.
 Some pressure cookers operate at lower pressures than others.
 If the recipe is devised for a higher pressure and the pressure cooker does not reach that pressure, the cooking time can be increased to compensate.

 Efficiency

 Pressure cookers are considerably more expensive than conventional saucepans of the same size.

-Less energy is required than that of boiling, steaming, or oven cooking.
-Since less water or liquid has to be heated, the food reaches its cooking temperature faster.
-Using more liquid than necessary wastes energy because it takes longer to heat up; the liquid quantity is stated in the recipe.
-Pressure cookers can use much less liquid than the amount required for boiling or steaming in an ordinary saucepan.
-It is not necessary to immerse food in water.
-The minimum quantity of water or liquid used in the recipe to keep the pressure cooker filled with steam is sufficient.
-With non venting pressure cookers, steam isn't continually escaping, thus evaporation losses are non existent once it has reached pressure.
+The minimum quantity of water or liquid that keeps a pressure cooker filled with steam is sufficient, so pressure cookers can use much less liquid than the amount required for conventional cooking.
+When less water or liquid is heated, the food reaches its cooking temperature faster and less energy is required than that of boiling, steaming, or oven cooking.
+It is also not necessary to immerse food in water.
+Additionally, with non-venting pressure cookers, steam isn't continually escaping, thus evaporation losses are non existent once it has reached pressure.
 Overall, energy used by third generation pressure cookers can be as much as 70% lower than conventional pan cooking.